amar1n/SunlightHours/README.md

 # Solution

-The solution was implemented by developing a Serverless API With DynamoDB, AWS Lambda, and API Gateway.
+The solution was implemented by developing a Serverless API With DynamoDB, AWS Lambda, and API Gateway

 ![alt text](https://github.com/amar1n/SunlightHours/raw/master/SunlightHours.png "Solution")

-The technologies used were...
+#### The technologies used were...
 * AWS Lambdas for running Java 8 code without provisioning servers
 * AWS API Gateway, API Keys and Usage Plans for Serverless REST API
 * AWS IAM to protect access to AWS services and resources used by the Lambda functions